 Suffering and Redemption

-In his apostolic letter Salvifici Doloris (1984), which deals with human suffering and redemption, Pope John Paul II described the relationship between the two realities:
+In his apostolic letter Salvifici Doloris (1984), which deals with human suffering and redemption, Pope St. John Paul II described the relationship between the two realities:

 “The Redeemer suffered in place of man and for man.
 Every man has his own share in the Redemption.
 Each one is also called to share in that suffering through which the Redemption was accomplished.
 He is called to share in that suffering through which all human suffering has also been redeemed.